 Kirk Smith

-Kirk Smith is honored with a Heinz Award for his research on an environmental health problem of global significance – the dangers of indoor fuel use to human health.
+Kirk Smith was honored with a 15th Heinz Award with Special Focus on the Environment – for his research on an environmental health problem of global significance – the dangers of indoor fuel use to human health.

 Dr. Smith was the first to recognize and quantify the magnitude of the pollution exposure received by the poorest women and children in developing countries as a result of cooking indoors with solid fuels (wood, coal or other biomass).
 He has pioneered ways to measure and compare the effects, showing both the tremendous costs of ignoring the problems of indoor air pollution and pointing the way to inexpensive solutions for protecting health and climate.

-Throughout his career, Dr. Smith has advised major international organizations, such as the World Health Organization, and is routinely cited by other scientists who use his work as a standard.
+Throughout his career, Dr. Smith has advised major international organizations, such as the World Health Organization (WHO), and is routinely cited by other scientists who use his work as a standard.

 With estimates that one half of the world’s population uses such fuels, the health impacts of this exposure are believed to be larger than any other environmental risk with the exception of contaminated water supplies.
 He was also the first to point out the important global climate implications of cook stove emissions.